All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When you start a GLP-1 medication like semaglutide or tirzepatide, the physical changes can happen rapidly.
 Many patients lose significant weight within the first few months.
 While that sounds like a dream come true, the psychological adjustment often lags behind the physical one.

 This phenomenon has a name: body image lag.
 Your brain has spent years building a mental picture of your body.
-That picture does not update overnight, even when the scale is moving quickly.
+That picture doesn't update overnight, even when the scale is moving quickly.
 You might find yourself reaching for your old clothing size, feeling surprised when you catch your reflection, or struggling to accept compliments about your appearance.

 The Phantom Weight Effect